Hornacek enjoys ‘perfect’ Lee, energetic Kanter

 Jeff Hornacek enjoys ‘perfect’ Courtney Lee, energetic Enes Kantner

-The final 15 minutes or so of the Knicks’ victory over the Kings on Saturday night was the ‘garbage time’ at the end of a blowout.
-And while no one had more to do making that so than Kristaps Porzingis, this was no solo performance.
+The final 15 minutes or so of the Knicks’ victory over the Kings on Saturday night was the “garbage time’’ at the end of a blowout.
+And while no one had more to do with making it so than Kristaps Porzingis, this was no solo performance.

-In what coach Jeff Hornacek called a “perfect” performance, Courtney Lee had a season-high 20 points including five three-pointers.
-And Enes Kanter put 17 points and 13 rebounds for his fifth double-double of the season.
+In what coach Jeff Hornacek called a “perfect” outing, Courtney Lee had a season-high 20 points, including five three-pointers in six attempts.
+Enes Kanter had 17 points and 13 rebounds for his fifth double-double of the season.

-Lee had 10 of his points in the final six minutes of the second quarter when the Knicks pulled away for a 64-49 halftime lead.
-Kanter had 11 points and seven rebounds in the third quarter when as New York outscored Sacramento 26-17 and put the outcome out of reach.
+Lee had 10 of his points in the final six minutes of the second quarter, when the Knicks pulled away for a 64-49 halftime lead.
+Kanter had 11 points and seven rebounds in the third quarter as the Knicks outscored Sacramento 26-17 and put the outcome out of reach.

 Since his arrival with the Knicks before last season, Hornacek has almost pleaded with the defense-minded Lee to shoot more.
 Some of that may be getting through, though the newly installed offense for this season — replete with a lot of ball movement — might play more to Lee’s strengths.